gsmatth/shooters-log/README.md

 ****
 #Current Version (0.7.0)
 * The current version of this program is designed to collect, store, and return data that can be used to produce a scorecard for a National Rifle Association (NRA) Mid-Range High Power rifle match.
-* This API was designed to be extendable so that multiple shooting match types can be supported in the future.
+* This API was designed to be extensible, so that multiple match types can be supported in the future.

 ****
 #Future Releases